This page was reviewed under our medical and editorial policy by

 City of Hope may offer clinical trials to qualifying colorectal cancer patients as part of our commitment to offering new and innovative treatment options.
 Clinical trials are a critical testing ground for determining the effectiveness and safety of new and developing cancer drugs and other treatments.
 Qualifying colorectal patients may be eligible to participate in a clinical trial at any stage of their disease and/or treatment.
 Talk to your doctor about whether a clinical trial is an option for you and ask about the risks and requirements involved.

 Treatment plans for colorectal cancer depend largely on the cancer’s stage.
 Surgery is a common treatment option used for earlier-stage colorectal cancers (stage 0, 1, 2 and 3).
-Additionally, your doctor may choose to combine surgery with a systemic treatment such as chemotherapy to help prevent the cancer from spreading.
+Additionally, your doctor may choose to combine surgery with a systemic treatment such as chemotherapy and/or radiation therapy for a better result.

 Sometimes, cancer returns after scans show no sign of disease.
 This is called recurrent cancer.
 Cancer may come back in the same place it started or in another part of the body.